TEXAS EXPUNGEMENT ATTORNEY

 Global disqualifiers — § 411.074

-• New non-traffic convictions/deferred during probation or waiting period
+• New non-traffic convictions/deferred during probation or the waiting period

 Statutes: §§ 411.073, 411.0735, 411.074.

-Can I Seal My Misdemeanor That Was Deferred?
+Can I Seal My Case That Was Deferred?

 • Deferred adjudication → discharged/dismissed